p-j-miller/nsort/README.md

     - numeric sorts now do a 2nd level compare on whole string if numbers are identical (previously stripped whitespace before string compare)
     - changed to gcc 15.1.0 with ucrt
     - updated to use qsort 2v0 from https://github.com/p-j-miller/yasort-and-yamedian which sorts a little faster (note the total time is dominated by reading in and writing out the file rather than the actual sorting).

+* Version 2.0
+    - Major change - this version can sort files that are larger than the available RAM (size is only limited by available(free) harddisk space).
+    - input and output files can be specified on the command line
+    - Speed improvements